Baseball Futures Betting

 By the time the MLB postseason begins in October, many baseball fans will already have turned their attention to the next campaign.
 Fans of even the worst MLB teams are already dreaming about how their beloved franchise will be hosting the World Series Trophy when next Fall Classic rolls around.
 And sportsbooks across the US and around the world are thinking the exact same thing.
-Even as the final World Series game is being played, it’s already time to look ahead to the next season, and for casual and hardcore gamblers alike, that means Futures Bets are right around the corner.
+Even as the final World Series game is being played, it’s already time to look ahead to the next season, and for casual and hardcore gamblers alike, that means baseball futures betting is right around the corner.

 What makes futures bets so intriguing, and so popular, is the odds involved.
 You bet an individual game, and you are wedded to the moneyline or runline.
 Even the biggest underdog bet, usually a +300, is only going to pay like it’s 3-to-1 odds.

 The large variance in odds makes it easier for the bettor to take multiple shots at a big payout without crippling their bankroll.
-Five $10 bets on five different stages of odds — a clear favorite, a couple mid-range shots and two longshots — gives you an 18.8-percent chance of winning, and even if it’s the heavy favorite at 6-to-1, you’ve still turned a profit.
+Five $10 bets on five different stages of odds — a clear favorite, a couple mid-range shots and two longshots — gives you an 18.8% chance of winning.
+Even if it’s the heavy favorite at 6-to-1 that wins, you’ve still turned a profit.
 And, like any prideful sports fan, picking the World Series winner before the season even starts brings some nice bragging rights to hammer your buddies with.
 “I told you so” … priceless.

-As mentioned above, another type of futures bet are the over-under wins totals that asks the bettor to wager on the total win amounts over the 162-game regular season for each team.
+Over/under totals asks the bettor to wager on the total wins a team will enjoy over the 162-game regular season for each team.
 A typical MLB over/under futures bet would look something like this:

 Boston Red Sox 95 Wins

-Unlike a straight game over-under wager, where the specific teams and their strengths and weaknesses help inform the likely outcome, betting on a season total of wins requires a bit more research for the serious bettor.
+Unlike a straight game over/under wager, where the specific teams and their strengths and weaknesses help inform the likely outcome, betting on a season total of wins requires a bit more research for the serious bettor.